MGA Entertainment: Lalaloopsy

 L.O.L.
-Dolls!
+Surprise!

 The toymaker launched the unboxing toy line L.O.L.
 Surprise! ("Li'l Outrageous Littles") on December 7, 2016.
 The brand became a huge success for MGA and the L.O.L.
 Surprise doll assortment was the #1 toy for 2017 through November in the US, according to The NPD Group.
 MGA Entertainment planned to double the sales of L.O.L.
 Surprise toys in 2018.
 Several new higher-priced L.O.L.
 Surprise toys were released over summer including the L.O.L.
 Surprise House, L.O.L.
 Amazing Surprise, and the L.O.L.
 Bigger Surprise!.
 The L.O.L.
 Amazing Surprise Playset was a Top 100 toy on Amazon in November 2019, according to Shareably.

 The L.O.L.
 Surprise brand was expanded in 2019 with the addition of the L.O.L.
 O.M.G. fashion dolls ("Outrageous Millennial Girls").
 The new line received the award of Doll of the Year at 2020's Annual Toy Industry Awards in addition to the main L.O.L.
 Surprise brand winning the Toy of the Year award for a third consecutive year.
 2020 saw the introduction of another spin-off line – the L.O.L.
 J.K. mini fashion dolls which were released during that summer.
 They were under fire in 2018 and 2019 for the anatomically correct LOL surprise Boys line.

 The COVID-19 pandemic disrupted production of L.O.L. and threatened supply for the 2020 holiday season.
 In April 2020 a special edition charity doll was announced – named Frontline Hero, one dollar from every sale would go to the company's MGA Entertainment Cares non-profit.

 On October 8, 2021, an animated 47 min feature film, L.O.L.
 Surprise!
 The Movie was released on Netflix as an original movie.
 The film is about Queen Bee, a young girl who finds herself in the popular dolls' animated world, where she must help them create a movie.
 It is the first feature length film of the L.O.L Surprise franchise.
 It received mixed-to-average reviews from audiences.
 Another movie, L.O.L.
 Surprise!
 Winter Fashion Show was released in October 2022.

 Three video games in total have been launched, being the first two L.O.L Surprise!
 Remix: We Rule The World (2020) and L.O.L Surprise!
 Movie Night (2021), both developed by Maestro Interactive Games, and released for the Nintendo Switch platform.
 The third one, L.O.L Surprise!
 B.B's Born to Travel (2022), developed by Xaloc Studios, has been launched for Steam, Nintendo Switch, PS4, PS5, Xbox One, Xbox Series X/S.